lpaimen/lpaimen.github.io/mac-and-aosp.md

 [Doc: Creating the case-sensitive disk image](https://source.android.com/setup/build/initializing#creating-a-case-sensitive-disk-image)

 AOSP instructs to create sparse case-sensitive HFS+ image.
-But, when you remove lots of files from the image (`rm -rf environment` or `make clobber`), HFS is not so goot re-using the free'd image blocks.
+But, when you remove lots of files from the image (`rm -rf environment` or `make clobber`), HFS is not so goot re-using the free'd image space.
 Unmount and compact the image (at the end of the day):

     umountAndroid
     hdiutil compact android.dmg.sparseimage